tom2433/LiftTracker/README.md

 # LiftTracker

 A prototype of the Lift Tracker project.
 This is an evolving document.
 Everything in here is subject to change.

+> [!NOTE]
+>
+> TODO:
+> Make it so the scrim filter goes away as the drawer is also being animated when the user navigates to a different screen

 ---